robmclarty/cred-auth-manager/docs/docker.md

+# Docker

+NOTE: Docker usage is not currently finalized as new updates are being made.

+## Reference commands

 `docker pull <image name>` - pull an image stored on docker hub down to local machine

 `docker images` - list images stored locally